kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 Fortunately, I remember that I can run `kustomize localize` on `example/overlay` on my local machine.
 I can then upload the localized directory to my company’s internal package management site for the CI/CD pipeline to pull and build instead.
 I run
-`kustomize localize example/overlay example/localized-overlay`, but I get the following error:
+`kustomize localize example/overlay example/localized-overlay`, but I get the following warning:

 ```
 $ kustomize localize example/overlay example/localized-overlay
-Warning: kustomization directory example/overlay refers to remote resources in example/base
+Warning: File example/overlay/kustomization.yaml refers to ../base on line 2.
+This reference is outside of scope:
+         example/overlay. kustomize localize will skip this path.
 ```

-because I forgot that `kustomize localize` can only localize remote references originating from within the `target`, `example/overlay`.
-Therefore, command could not localize the remote references in `example/base`, which `example/overlay/kustomization.yaml` locally references. `kustomize build example/localized-overlay` will still run correctly outside the CI/CD pipeline, but will still require network access:
+because I forgot that `kustomize localize` can only process local references to files within `scope`.
+Therefore, the command could not copy `example/base` to `example/localized-overlay`or localize the remote references in `example/base`.
+The resulting file structure is as follows:

 ```
 └── example